jwa91/file2md/README.md

 ## In short

-File2md takes a list of files and directories from your project, processes them according to your specifications, and generates a Markdown file containing their contents in syntax-highlighted code blocks.
+File2md takes a list of files and directories from your project, processes them according to your specifications, and generates a Markdown file containing their contents in code blocks.
 It also automatically copies the output to your clipboard, ready to paste into your favorite LLM for context.

 ## Table of content